 Traffic reflects marketing changes both good and bad.
 Suppose whenever you post on Twitter and Instagram, you see an increase in traffic to your main website.
 But whenever you post on LinkedIn or Facebook, you don’t see any traffic increase.
-This is how the traffic metric can help dictate your future strategy.
+This how the traffic metric can help dictate your future strategy.

 2. Customer Acquisition Cost

-Also known as CAC, this is the price paid by you for each customer.
+Also known as CAC, this the price paid by you for each customer.
 This cost includes everything which brought that customer to the point where that customer made a purchase.
 This includes market research, paid ads, any paid analytics platforms as well as any salaries.

 In order to measure growth, you need to know your CAC.
-This is easier than it might sound.
+This easier than it might sound.
 Simply take your monthly marketing budget and divide it by the number of new customers for that month.
 Do this for three consecutive months and find the average.
-This is your estimated CAC.
+This your estimated CAC.

 You can break your CAC down into smaller categories.
 Determine your costs for each channel, such as social media, organic traffic, referrals and so on.
 Then divide the cost by the number of new customers for each channel.
 This will help you focus your marketing efforts on the channels which give you the best return for your money.